luiscoco/HTML-CSS-JavaScript-basics/readme.md

 function setUserName() { ... }
 ```

-Prompts the user to enter their name with prompt('Please enter your name.');.
+Prompts the user to enter their name with prompt('Please enter your name.');

-If no name is entered (if(!myName)), it recursively calls setUserName() until a name is provided.
+If no name is entered (if(!myName)), it recursively calls setUserName() until a name is provided

-If a name is provided, it saves the name to local storage and updates the <h1> heading to include the user’s name, making the greeting personalized.
+If a name is provided, it saves the name to local storage and updates the <h1> heading to include the user’s name, making the greeting personalized

 **Check for Stored Name**:

-If no name is stored in local storage, setUserName() is called to prompt the user immediately.
+If no name is stored in local storage, **setUserName()** is called to prompt the user immediately

-If a name is already stored (else), it retrieves the name and updates the <h1> heading accordingly.
+If a name is already stored (else), it retrieves the name and updates the <h1> heading accordingly

 **Button Click Event Listener**: